xphx/master-thesis/background/main.typ

 Because of this, it is usually desirable to render with _anti-aliasing_ enabled.
 When looking at @butterfly_anti_aliased, it is apparent that the edges of the butterfly are much smoother and easier to look at.
 This effect is achieved by "simulating" the partial coverage of pixels by applying an additional opacity so that a certain part of the background shines through.
 In @butterfly_anti_aliased, all pixels that are strictly within the shape are still painted using a fully opaque, blue color, while edge pixels appear much lighter due to the additional opacity.

 It is worth highlighting that by doing the above, we are really _conflating_ two very distinct concepts: The alpha value of a color and the coverage of a pixel are not inherently related to each other, it just so happens that when rasterizing images, using color alpha to approximate pixel coverage usually works very well in practice.
-But, this approach isn't flawless and can lead to so-called _conflation-artifacts_ @gpu_path_rendering.
+But, this approach isn't flawless and can lead to so-called _conflation-artifacts_ @gpu_accelerated_path_rendering.
 The effects of this phenomenon can be observed in @conflation_figure, where we are drawing two fully opaque triangles that overlap each other.
 Since the green triangle completely overlaps the red one, there should be no visible red paint.

 #figure(
   block(width: 60%, grid(